Children in some cultures are taught they should be seen-and-not-heard. This implies “you don’t matter”.

 “It feels so hurtful.
 It’s like she didn’t care about you.”

 Here is the crucial step where many parents make a mistake.

 While many parents get the concept of validation, they may still fail to calm an upset child because they do not follow this step.

-It is at this point many parents will try to explain why the child shouldn’t feel that way or give unsolicited advice.
-There is an implicit sense of invalidation here that the child had the wrong feeling.
-This undoes everything in steps 1 and 2, making the situation worse.
+There is an implicit sense of invalidation here that the child had the wrong feelings.
+This undoes everything in steps 1 and 2.

 If you want to teach them to “think differently” or see things from a different perspective, do it later.
-Now is not the right time for that type of response.
+Now is not the right time for that.

 This is a time for your child to understand their feelings, accept them, and form an emotion regulation strategy, not a time for lectures.

 - I can see why you are upset.

 - It makes sense that you feel upset.